mikeantonelli/request_store_registry/README.md

 If you need a global state for a request in Rails, [request_store](https://github.com/steveklabnik/request_store) by Steve Klabnik is a great solution.

-This gem provides API for `RequestStore`, that is similar to [ActiveSupport::PerThreadRegistry](http://api.rubyonrails.org/classes/ActiveSupport/PerThreadRegistry.html) API.
+This gem provides API for `RequestStore`, in conjunction with the [ActiveSupport::PerThreadRegistry](http://api.rubyonrails.org/classes/ActiveSupport/PerThreadRegistry.html) API.

 ## Usage